MEDICAL SECOND OPINION

 Hemophilia

-•Diseases related to blood cells (erythrocytes, platelets and leukocytes); such as leukocytosis, leukopenia, neutropenia, thrombocytopenia, immune thrombocytopenia, thrombocytosis.
+We also specialize in diseases related to blood cells, such as leukocytosis, leukopenia, neutropenia, thrombocytopenia, immune thrombocytopenia, and thrombocytosis.

 Leukemia

-Leukemia is the uncontrolled proliferation or loss of function of stem cells in the bone marrow and the spread of these cells to the bone marrow, lymph nodes, spleen, liver, central nervous system and brain.
-Leukemia, also called blood or bone marrow cancer, is the first among cancers occurring in children.
-Although leukemia can be seen at any age, it increases between the ages of 2 and 5 years.
+Leukemia, characterized by the uncontrolled proliferation or malfunction of stem cells within the bone marrow, results in these cells spreading to the bone marrow, lymph nodes, spleen, liver, central nervous system, and brain.
+Leukemia is also known as blood or bone marrow cancer and is the most common cancer among children.

 Female